 These fees may well be reasonable and appropriate, but as Rich Uncles points out in its prospectus, “Investment in our shares still involves substantial fees which may exceed fees paid by other REITs for the same services.”
 (And while there are limits imposed on some of those fees, in most cases the REIT’s board of directors can waive those limits.)

 Investors receive monthly distributions, as authorized by the REIT’s board of directors.
 Also, all REITs are required to distribute 90% of their taxable income annually to retain the favorable tax treatment REITs receive from the IRS (in short, they don’t pay income taxes as long as they distribute at least 90% of their annual income back out to shareholders).
 Rich Uncles advertises a “7%+ annual dividend”, though actual distributions and performance will of course vary with the income and performance of the underlying properties owned by the REIT.

 Regulatory framework and due diligence expectations

 Rich Uncles is offering shares in their REITs to non-accredited investors, though the current NNN REIT isnot available in all states.
-Also, while investors need not meet the standards of accreditation as defined by the SEC, Rich Uncles itself has set some "suitability requirements", which are that investors must have either a net worth of $250,000 (excluding primary residence) or an income of $70,000 and a net worth of at least $70,000.
+Also, while investors need not meet the standards of accreditation as defined by the SEC, Rich Uncles itself has set some “suitability requirements”, which are that investors must have either a net worth of $250,000 (excluding primary residence) [em]or[/em] an income of $70,000 and a net worth of at least $70,000.
 (There may be some further restrictions at the state level as well, depending on where you live.)